vijaykiran/Leviathan/README.md

 * Requires: OS X 10.9 and up
 * Download: get [.zip file](https://raw.github.com/sdegutis/Leviathan/master/Builds/Leviathan-LATEST.app.tar.gz), unzip, right-click app, choose "Open"

+#### Elevator pitch

+Leviathan aims to be to Clojure what Xcode is to ObjC and IntelliJ is to Java.

+Some permanent project goals:

+- Lightweight and fast
+- Minimalist UI
+- Favors keyboard shortcuts
+- Highly Clojure-specific refactoring functions
+- User-customizable refactoring functions
+- Completely customizable key bindings

 #### Free and Open Source

 Leviathan was originally intended to be a commercial IDE.
 But constant external demoralization brought me to my senses, and I finally understood that it's not a realistic goal.
 So I'm open sourcing the whole app, in the hopes that maybe it'll be useful to someone some day.